 A: Malocclusion is the technical term for a bad bite.
 Underbites, overbites, crossbites, openbites, spacing and crowding are all types of malocclusions.
-Dr. Yoo and Dr. Sona are specially trained to prevent, diagnose and treat malocclusion for a beautiful, healthy smile.
+Dr. Yoo is specially trained to prevent, diagnose and treat malocclusion for a beautiful, healthy smile.

 A: If you want stable, dramatic results then, yes, you really need to see an orthodontist.
 Treatment can permanently alter your teeth and facial structures, so it’s important that your treatment is customized and appropriate for your case.
 That’s where a certified specialist in orthodontics comes in.
 They have the advanced training and expertise to come up with the correct diagnosis and treatment plan in order to help you achieve the best possible outcome.